Robert Irving (industrialist): Life and career

 and president of Midland Courier, both of which are shipping companies.

-He is president of the Moncton Wildcats, a QMJHL franchise.
+He was president of the Moncton Wildcats, a QMJHL franchise.

-Other businesses Robert Irving is responsible for include Cavendish Produce (which provides fresh produce for the retail and restaurant sector), Cavendish Agri (a supplier of agricultural fertilizers, chemicals and agricultural solutions) and Protrans (a supplier of contract services, labor and professional expertise).
-Both Irving and his brother, Jim, are co-CEOs of J.D.
+Other businesses Robert Irving was responsible for include Cavendish Produce (which provides fresh produce for the retail and restaurant sector), Cavendish Agri (a supplier of agricultural fertilizers, chemicals and agricultural solutions) and Protrans (a supplier of contract services, labor and professional expertise).
+Both Irving and his brother, Jim, were co-CEOs of J.D.
 Irving Ltd., which is based out of Saint John, New Brunswick.

-Irving was made a Member of the Order of New Brunswick in 2024.
+He was made a Member of the Order of New Brunswick (ONB) in 2024.

+Irving died from cancer in Moncton, New Brunswick, on May 19, 2026, at the age of 71.